Trend-Verlag/trax/README.md

 ## PhysX
 <a href="https://github.com/NVIDIA-Omniverse/PhysX">PhysX</a>, referenced by the
 environment variable PHYSX_ROOT.
-Open a command prompt and clone the main branch of the repository:
+Open a command prompt <b>with administrator rights</b> and clone the main branch of the repository:

     git clone https://github.com/NVIDIA-Omniverse/PhysX.git PhysX
 	cd ./PhysX/physx